 In addition, this aligns with the work of the Rural Guided Pathways Project.
 One of the goals of our work, along with our partners, is to increase the college-going mindset in our region.
-Statewide, Nebraska currently has a college-going rate of 69.6%, so to have an 85% matriculation rate for students taking dual credit is significant.
+Statewide, Nebraska currently has a college-going rate of 69.6%, so to have an 82% matriculation rate for students taking dual credit is significant.
 In reviewing the number of students enrolling at Northeast after taking a dual credit class, this as an area of opportunity to matriculate more students to Northeast through intentional efforts, including P2T, Fridays@Northeast, Panther Pathways with Norfolk Public Schools, and the new advising pilot.
 Northeast has also increased communication with area schools by hosting school administrator meetings in each region, holding virtual meetings with all school counselors during each semester, and Early College 101 for counselors, dual credit instructors and school administrators.
-Northeast was also recently awarded an Early College Access Planning Grant which will allow intentional conversations to occur with high school administrators and guidance counselors to determine what additional support is needed to ensure all high school students are aware of and can take advantage of college credit opportunities, and to ensure the courses they are registering for align with their future educational goals.
+Northeast was awarded an Early College Access Planning Grant in fall 2023 which allowed for intentional conversations to occur with high school administrators and guidance counselors.
+Those conversations centered on additional support needed to ensure all high school students are aware of and can take advantage of college credit opportunities, and to ensure the courses they are registering for align with their future educational goals.
+The Early College Navigator position in the eastern part of the service area is a direct result of that work.
+A second Early College Access Grant currently being reviewed will allow for the expansion of the Navigator model to the entire service area.
 One of the gaps discovered is in the diversity of students taking and excelling in dual credit courses.
 Work is underway to reach a more diverse population through dual credit outreach which has allowed this percentage of Hispanic students taking dual credit to increase from 7.2% to 11% over the past year.
 A Latino Youth Summit, open houses offered primarily in Spanish, bilingual student ambassadors, and informational materials translated into Spanish are a few efforts that have taken place.
-This is more closely aligned to our regional demographics which were 12.5% Hispanic in 2023 (Lightcast).
+This is more closely aligned to our regional demographics which were 11.5% Hispanic in 2024 (Lightcast).
 This suggests that recruitment for all students, not just dual credit, exercises the same rigor regarding diversity.